raykin/gql/README.md

 # Gql

-Class-Method way to serve grahql server in ruby.
+Class-Method way to build grahql server in ruby.

 In Development!